kawsar121/BD_ui_Components_By_Kawsar/README.md

-#  BD UI Components by Kawsar
+#  BD UI Components By Kawsar

 A modern and reusable **UI Components Library** built with **Next.js** and **Tailwind CSS**, inspired by **DaisyUI**.
 Designed to help developers build clean, responsive, and scalable user interfaces faster.